 A "guest registration form" must be filed with a Don in the building in which the guest will be staying two days before any non-resident enters the residence overnight or for the weekend.
 This form will require a signature from the roommate and the Don, indicating their approval of an overnight guest.
 No guests will be permitted without the consent of the roommate.
 While the guest is staying at St. Jerome's, a resident must accompany them at all times.

 Residents are responsible for their guest's behaviour and any financial consequences of the guest's actions.
 Residents must insure that guests adhere to the policies, rules, regulations and terms contained in this handbook, as well as all St. Jerome’s University and University of Waterloo policies.
-If a resident abuses the guest policy, or has guests that are disturbing to the academic atmosphere present at St. Jerome's University, they will have their guest privileges suspended for the remainder of the term by the Residence and Student Life Coordinator.
+If a resident abuses the guest policy, or has guests that are disturbing to the academic atmosphere present at St. Jerome's University, they will have their guest privileges suspended for the remainder of the term by the Residence Manager.
 A resident is permitted to have a guest over for a maximum of three consecutive nights.
 The guest may be asked to leave at any time if they are causing a disturbance or not adhering to St. Jerome's or UW policies.
-When requested, guests must identify themselves to Dons, Residence life Staff, etc. Guests who fail to do so will be required to leave the residence immediately.
+When requested, guests must identify themselves to Dons, Residence Life Staff, etc. Guests who fail to do so will be required to leave the residence immediately.

 Occupancy of a room is limited to the resident(s) assigned to that room by the Residence Office.
 Renting, subletting, loaning, transferring, or contracting your room, or space in your room, and/or allowing someone to live in your room is strictly prohibited.
 Any violation of this will result in the termination of a Resident’s Contract.

 For more information about Guests, please see Guests.

 In the event of a major emergency at St. Jerome’s University, please follow the steps outlined below to ensure your safety.